Halsey Institute of Contemporary Art

-In addition to exhibitions, the Halsey presents a publishing program, visiting-artist lectures, an extensive membership program, a reference library, film screenings, and an educational outreach program.
+In addition to exhibitions, the Halsey presents a publishing program, visiting-artist lectures, a membership program, a reference library, film screenings, and an educational outreach program.

 History

-The Halsey Institute was originally named the Halsey Gallery for the artist William Halsey, an accomplished Charleston native whose modernist works were exhibited at the Museum of Modern Art, the Whitney Museum of American Art, the Art Institute of Chicago, and the Metropolitan Museum of Art, to note a few.
-Halsey was the first individual to teach a studio art course at the College of Charleston beginning in 1964, and he continued to teach here for twenty years.
+The Halsey Institute was originally named the Halsey Gallery after artist William Halsey, an accomplished Charleston native whose modernist works were exhibited at the Museum of Modern Art, the Whitney Museum of American Art, the Art Institute of Chicago, and the Metropolitan Museum of Art.
+Halsey was the first individual to teach a studio art course at the College of Charleston, beginning in 1964.
 Upon his retirement in 1984, the Studio Art faculty voted to name the art gallery after him to honor his contribution to the arts in Charleston.
-Mr. Halsey died in 1999, the same year he was awarded the Elizabeth O’Neill Verner Award.
+William Halsey died in 1999, the same year he was awarded the Elizabeth O’Neill Verner Award.

-Halsey’s wife, Corrie McCallum was also an artist.
-In addition to her body of work, Corrie McCallum made significant contributions to the Charleston art community as an educator.
+Halsey’s wife Corrie McCallum was an artist and educator.
 She was the first artist to teach printmaking at the College of Charleston.
 Under her guidance, the Gibbes Museum of Art conducted the first comprehensive art appreciation program for Charleston County public school students.
-She held education positions at several institutions, including the Telfair Museum of Art in Savannah and the Gibbes Museum of Art, College of Charleston, and Newberry College in South Carolina.
-Throughout her life, she remained an outspoken advocate for the visual arts, and was awarded the Elizabeth O’Neill Verner Award in 2003.
-Eventually, she died in 2009.
+She held education positions at several institutions, including the Telfair Museum of Art in Savannah, the Gibbes Museum of Art at the College of Charleston, and Newberry College in South Carolina.
+Throughout her life, McCallum remained an outspoken advocate for the visual arts, and was awarded the Elizabeth O’Neill Verner Award in 2003.
+She died in 2009.

 Since 1984, the gallery bearing the Halsey name has presented exhibitions by regional, national, and international artists.
-In 2005, the gallery changed its name to the Halsey Institute of Contemporary Art to more accurately reflect the range of programming produced.
-The Halsey Institute hosts between five and seven exhibitions per year, highlighting adventurous contemporary art by emerging and mid-career artists of national stature.
-All exhibitions are accompanied by educational programming.
-In addition, the Halsey Institute has maintained a strong international component over the years, bringing in artists from all over the world for residencies, lectures, and exhibitions.
+In 2005, the gallery changed its name to the Halsey Institute of Contemporary Art to reflect the broad range of programming produced.

 In 2009, the Halsey Institute moved into an expanded gallery space in the newly constructed Marion and Wayland H. Cato Jr. Center, anchoring the first floor of the new arts building.
 In 2012, the South Carolina Arts Commission presented the Halsey Institute the Elizabeth O’Neill Verner Award with special recognition to director Mark Sloan.
-This is the highest honor the state gives in the arts.
 In 2018, Charleston Mayor John Tecklenburg declared March 14 as William Halsey and Corrie McCallum Day in Charleston.